Michael-Antczak/Video-List/README.md

 Gee, where to start.
 One of the most amazing talks I have seen in a long time.
 I have to watch it again though.

 - [x] [**Fireside Chat: Gareth Williams (Turing Fest 2017)**](https://www.turingfest.com/2017/strategy/gareth-williams) by [Gareth Williams](https://www.linkedin.com/in/garethjlwilliams/) ★★★★
 "The future is to be found in Asia" comment at 4:00.
+"I want to be CTO, but I don't some idiot telling me what to do.
+So I'll be the idiot." at 33:00.

 ## Maths